SACRAMENT OF HOLY ORDERS

 One may receive a calling to three orders in the church.
 The deacon is responsible for ministry in certain areas of the church, and can perform certain rites and ceremonies such as baptism.
 Deacons may be ordained after attending a period of seminary school, which educates them in Christian theology and assists them in their spiritual formation, and thus prepares such individuals for their life as priests.

-Parish priests like those from our parish (Father Eugene Chong and Father JJ Fenelon) are diocesan priests whose primary calling is to serve the parishioners from their area.
-They perform the sacraments of the church (particularly the sacraments of the Eucharist and Anointing of the Sick), celebrate Mass, provide spiritual direction and counselling, continue in their personal spiritual formation, and serve the church and the community in numerous ways.
+Parish priests like those from our parish are diocesan priests whose primary calling is to serve the parishioners from their area.
+They perform the sacraments of the church, celebrate Mass, provide spiritual direction and counselling, continue in their personal spiritual formation, and serve the church and the community in numerous ways.

 Alternatively, one may become a priest of a religious order.
 Such religious priests live in communities with each other; they are not responsible for a particular parish but take on certain responsibilities as a focus, for example teaching or working with the poor.